marcbarry/jee-joo/deck-draft.md

 - to speak
 - to read
 - to write
+- to be called / named
+- to sit
+- to live / reside
+- to do / make
+- to open
+- to sleep
+- to make a phone call
 - to understand (会)
 - to know / recognize (people)
 - to study